Located just west of Downtown Los Angeles, Santa Monica beach is an iconic example of the famed Southern California beaches.

 Santa Monica State Beach on the north side of the pier is separated from the city by the palisades (an ocean bluff) and the Pacific Coast Highway.
-A series of bridges, walkways and stairs provides access to the beach from the city.
+A series of bridges, walkways and stairs provide access to the beach from the city.

-The Annenberg Community Beach House is at the far north end of beach, with houses and parking lots running along the Pacific Coast Highway to the Santa Monica Pier.
+The Annenberg Community Beach House is at the far north end of the beach, with houses and parking lots running along the Pacific Coast Highway to the Santa Monica Pier.

 Santa Monica Pier

-In the middle of the beach, extending from Colorado Blvd and the center of Santa Monica, is the Santa Monica Pier.
-Featuring an amusement park, aquarium and restaurants, the pier is a landmark for the beach and the city.
+In the middle of the beach, extending from Colorado Blvd and the center of Santa Monica is the Santa Monica Pier.
+Featuring an amusement park, aquarium, and restaurants, the pier is a landmark for the beach and the city.

 South of the pier

 Santa Monica beach on the south side of the pier is level with the city, with parking lots, parks, homes and hotels bordering the beach.

 The original Muscle Beach (featuring gymnastics equipment), International Chess Park and Carousel Park are located just south of the Santa Monica Pier, along with Shutters on the Beach and Hotel Casa del Mar.